cotteux/RGproxy/README.md

 ## Features
 - one level back
-- Compatible with almost all Gemini Capsules
+- Compatible with almost all Gemini Capsules and Gopher site
 - Url bar and button
 - No config
 - Links and games add to the list.
 - Input functionnality for gemini search and form.
+- interlink between Gopher and Gemini